 - 1) Apply initial aid (i.e. stop bleeding, apply bandage, or wash infected area). - 2) Immediately notify FSOP Compliance Officer (Mr. Rafael Gonzales; rgonza19@uiwtx.edu, office phone: 210-883-1165), and Preceptor/Supervisor/Faculty of the exposure. - a.
 Incident should not be handled as a normal worker's compensation claim through the Preceptor's agency.
-Any referrals for medical treatment must come from the University. - 3) Fill out Incident/Injury Form (Student & Preceptor/Faculty/Supervisor Responsibility) - a.
+Any referrals for medical treatment must come from the University. - 3) Fill out Incident/Injury Form (Student & Preceptor/Faculty/Supervisor Responsibility) [available online at https://my.uiw.edu/safety/requests/student-injury-report.html] - a.
 A copy of the Injury/Incident Form will be provided to the Office of Student Affairs (OSA) for all student files. - b.
 A copy of incident/injury form shall be provided to the Office of Experiential Programs if the incident occurred on rotation during an Introductory Pharmacy Practice Experience (IPPE) or Advanced Professional Pharmacy Experience (APPE). - c.
 Must be submitted within 48 hours of incident to FSOP Safety Officer.
 Failure to submit student form in timely manner may result in delay in processing or result in the student retaining responsibility for all health care charges. - 4) Seek immediate medical attention if necessary - a.
 All needle stick injuries must be evaluated by a healthcare professional. - b.
 Students are encouraged to be evaluated at in-network urgent care facilities or an emergency room if the incident occurs OFF CAMPUS. - c.
-Students should be referred to Health Services for initial medical treatment if the incident occurs ON CAMPUS. - d.
-A healthcare referral form is available from the FSOP Safety Officer and is likely to reduce out of pocket expenses. - 5) Identify and document any other persons or witnesses (Student Responsibility) - a.
+Students should be referred to Health Services for initial medical treatment if the incident occurs ON CAMPUS. - 5) Identify and document any other persons or witnesses (Student Responsibility) - a.
 It is the student's responsibility to gather the names of a source patient, other persons involved in incident, or witnesses.
 Preceptors should be responsible for sharing medical records of patients with the student's health care provider if applicable.
 With regard to needle sticks, the information on the source individual's HIV and HBV testing must be provided to the evaluating healthcare professional.
 Also, the results of the testing must be provided to the exposed student.
 If consent cannot be obtained and is required by state law, the School and/or Agency must document in writing that consent cannot be obtained.